 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Highly potent and selective non-competitive antagonist acting at the strychnine-insensitive glycine binding site of the NMDA receptor-channel complex (Kd = 0.8 nM).
+Gavestinel is a highly potent and selective non-competitive antagonist acting at the strychnine-insensitive glycine binding site of the NMDA receptor-channel complex (Kd = 0.8 nM).
 Displays > 1000-fold selectivity over NMDA, AMPA and kainate binding sites.
 Orally bioavailable and active in vivo.

 Sold with the permission of GlaxoSmithKline